 We expect nonbelievers to deny the validity and reliability of the scriptures.
 We also expect them to scoff at God while raising their fists in defiance.
 Not surprisingly, God's word says,

 "The fool says in his heart, 'There is no God.'
 They are corrupt, their deeds are vile; there is no one who does good."
 Psalm 14:1

 As with the person who lacks sense and wanders unprepared into the desert, so is the nonbeliever who wanders through life lost without God.
 Tragically both lives will end in a scorching place.

 But what about those within the church who are adding to and subtracting from God's Word?
-What can we make of our former brothers and sisters who selectively exclude scriptures because they are "culturally offensive?"
+What can we make of our brothers and sisters who selectively exclude scriptures because they are "culturally offensive?"

-Are we to believe that this group is enlightened to the truth while those of us who blindly hold to the infallibility of God's Word is a threat to world progress?
+Are we to believe that this group is enlightened to the truth while those of us who blindly hold to the infallibility of God's Word are a threat to world progress?
 I don't think so.
 In fact,

 "Every word of God is flawless; He is a shield to those who take refuge in Him.
 Do not add to His words, or He will rebuke you and prove you a liar."
 Proverbs 30:5-6

 "I warn everyone who hears the words of the prophecy of this scroll: If anyone adds anything to them, God will add to that person the plagues described in this scroll.
 And if anyone takes away from this scroll of prophecy, God will take away from that person any share in the tree of life in the Holy City."
 Revelation 22:18-19